JJ/hoborg/text/text.md

 Terrible Trouble in Tremé
 --------------------------------------

-The press said afterwards that we had been inciting the masses to rebellion, but that was not true, well, not completely.
+The capitalist press said afterwards that we had been inciting the masses to rebellion, but that was not true, well, not completely.
 The only papers they posted were circus paper, nothing that told the emaciated, overworked and exploited brothers of the still United States of America that workers' paradise was just a hundred miles away, in the Republic of Florida.
-People talked in the parade, exchanged addresses, all normal among educated workers.
+People talked in the parade, exchanged addresses for keeping in touch, all normal among educated workers.
 And yes, people and elephants held a few placards.
 So what?
 Is that forbidden now in democratic America?